xiix0/scam/README.md

-Whenever you find that you are on the side of the majority, it is time to reform.
-		-- Mark Twain
+Don't look now, but the man in the moon is laughing at you.